DarkMiNeko/Dol-ClothingGeneratorUpd/README.md

 All files, scripts, tables belong to creators.
 This repo is only translation and update for them.
 Please contact for details.

-Link to google sheet 2.3.2 (use only google ver, excel is fucked)
+Link to latest google sheet 2.3.2 (use only google ver, excel is fucked)

 Sheet is working, but needs additional script formatting, guide is being cooked.
 18.07